Jchase2/serverHuD/server/docs/InstallationGuide.md

 # ServerHuD Server Installation Guide

+There are several ways to setup and use the serverhud backend.
+Currently, the easiest way is to use docker, but you can also install it on linux manually.
+Support for other systems has not currently been tested, but is planned.

 ## .env configuration

 First, you will need to copy the .env_example into a .env file.
 You can do this by running this command: